Thomas Donohoe: Life In Brazil

 Platt Brothers of Oldham, Greater Manchester supplied machinery to Inglis & Wakefield, the Busby printworks owners, over many years.
-In 1892/1893 Platt Brothers supplied machinery and key personnel to a new calico print factory in Bangu.
+In 1892 or 1893, Platt Brothers delivered equipment and key personnel to a new calico print factory in Bangu.
 Donohoe was recruited by Platt Brothers to work as the Bangu dyeworks foreman.

 Thomas travelled on the SS Clyde, from Southampton to Rio de Janeiro on 4 May 1894, arriving on 21 May.
 He left his wife and two young children in Busby.

 Donohoe asked his family to join him in Brazil once he was satisfied that they could build a new life there.
 Eliza and her sister, Margaret Montague, left Liverpool bound for Rio on 16 August 1894.
 The Donohoe children, John and Patrick, do not appear on the passenger list.
-It is therefore unknown when, certainly Patrick, moved to Brazil.
+Hence it is not clear when the boys arrived in Brazil.

-There were roughly a dozen Britain men working at the factory around the time of Donohoe's arrival.
+There were roughly a dozen British men working at the factory around the time of Donohoe's arrival.
 They began playing football, organised by Donohoe, in 1894 (see next section).